 2. Understand common customer inquiries

 Now that you have the foundation, we can move to the next knowledge base strategy: content development!
 Content quality determines the heath of the help center as that is what your customers are looking for.
 But what it should be?
 A good starting point is looking through your common customer requests and trying to answer their questions as thoroughly as possible.
-This may look similar to a FAQ page, however, a help center offers professional articles that provide more assistance than a simple answer to a specific query.
+This may look similar to a FAQs page, however, a help center offers professional articles that provide more assistance than a simple answer to a specific query.
 You can still have an FAQs page but help centers are making this option more and more redundant as they continue to grow in popularity.

 3. Analyze search and ticket subject lines